-Bernadette Soubirous was born in Lourdes, France in 1844.
-On a February day in 1858, Bernadette went to the river and heard, a sudden rush of wind, and saw a golden cloud float out from the grotto.
+On a February day in 1858, Bernadette went to the river and saw a golden cloud float out from the grotto.
 In the cloud stood a beautiful young woman, who seemed to float to a space in the rock.
 The woman wore a white robe, blue girdle and white veil, and golden roses adorned her bare feet.
 Her eyes were blue and gentle, and when she smiled and beckoned to Bernadette, the girl's fear vanished.